terryyizhong/terryyizhong.github.io/_pages/includes/intro.md

-I am now a visiting researcher at the [Audio Information Research(AIR) Lab](https://labsites.rochester.edu/air/) of University of Rochester, advised by Professor [Zhiyao Duan](https://hajim.rochester.edu/ece/sites/zduan/).
+For last few months, I was a visiting researcher at the [Audio Information Research(AIR) Lab](https://labsites.rochester.edu/air/) of University of Rochester, advised by Professor [Zhiyao Duan](https://hajim.rochester.edu/ece/sites/zduan/).

 I used to be a senior researcher at Tencent AI Lab, AI-Generated Content (AIGC) Center for speech synthesis applied research.